platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/go.md

 {{< vendor/name >}} [Continuous Profiler](./cont-prof.md) is powered by [Blackfire](../../../increase-observability/application-metrics/blackfire.md).
 It is available directly from Console under the `Profiling` tab of your environments.

-The continuous profiling is currently made accross 6 dimensions:
+The GO continuous profiling is currently made accross 6 dimensions:
 - **CPU**: CPU usage per function calls
 - **Goroutine**: active goroutines
 - **inuse_space**: memory allocated and not yet released